hairline-bandit/Text-File-Compiler/README.md

 I originally made this for use with Python 3.7 (python37 in your files) so if you have some other version just download 3.7 or edit the file with notepad

+I made this to compile and execute C code with the GCC compiler so you'll have to use GCC for C code

 Open Powershell on your computer and then cd into desktop.
 Run .\script.ps1 (or whatever you named it).